dmagic1304/Pierres-Bakery/README.md

-# _Currency Exchanger_
+# _Pierre's Bakery_

 #### By _**Dominik Magic**_

-#### _A website that will convert USD to another currency._<p>&nbsp;</p>
+#### _A console app for bakery sales._<p>&nbsp;</p>

 ## Technologies Used

-* _HTML_
-* _CSS_
-* _JavaScript_
-* _Bootstrap_
-* _Webpack_
-* _Eslint_
+* _C#_
-* _Babel_
+* _MS Test_

 ## Description

-_This website was created by for purpose of demonstrating the use of API calls and API Keys.
-The website will fetch the current exchange rates from API and store the data in session storage.
-The user inputs a value in USD and selects the desired currency exchange rate from the list of all supported currencies.
-Upon submission, the exchange rate and total amount will be displayed._
+_This console application was created by for purpose of using C# namespaces, classes, properties, and most importantly, building the application using TDD process with MS Tests.
+The application will inform the user of current prices and sales, and then ask the user to input how many items do they wish to purchase.
+Based on the input, the application will apply the special promotion prices if needed and return the total to the user._

 ## Setup/Installation Requirements

-* _Clone [this](https://github.com/dmagic1304/Currency-Exchanger) repositiory to your desktop_
+* _Clone [this](https://github.com/dmagic1304/Pierres-Bakery) repositiory to your desktop_
-* _To get your own unique API Key, visit [ExchangeRate-API](https://www.exchangerate-api.com/) site.
-Input your email address and click the "Get Free Key" button.
-This will prompt you to create an account, and upon account creation you will receive your API Key_
-* _Once you have your API key, go to the Currency-exchange folder that you cloned and create .env folder in the root project directory then store the API key inside using the following format **API_KEY='Your-unique-API-key'**_
-* _Open the terminal in Currency-exchange folder located on your desktop_
+* _Using your code editor, open the cloned portfolio folder located on your desktop_
-* _Run "npm install" command in the terminal to install required dependencies_
-* _Once the install is compleated, run "npm run start" command in the terminal to open the application in browser_